 There is more to writing a memoir than telling a true story.
 Through my own examples and those of other well known memoirs, I unveil the techniques for channeling the complex chain of real-life events into meaningful story arcs (yes even when memory is an issue!).

 I’ve devised a unique memoir writing course drawing on my own success as a writer of two memoirs and one narrative non-fiction.
 I cover how to make a story more commercial, the methods I used to structure my books and summarise the essential legal things you need to know when writing about real people and events.

 Screw The Fairytale: The New Rules of Modern Relationships

-In her book, Helen set out to explore alternative relationships to conventional marriage to ask what works.
-She visited a polyamorous commune, she interviewed couples in open relationships, joined a networking group of sperm donor mothers who had given up on men and interviewed life-long singletons, a-sexuals, married couples who live apart and those in submissive-dominant ‘contracts.’
+This talk is based on my second book, Screw The Fairytale: A Modern Guide to Sex and Love, in which I researched modern models of relationships as alternatives to conventional marriage.
+I visited a polyamorous commune, mixed with men on a ‘wife finding’ tour in Ukraine, interviewed couples in open relationships, joined a networking group of sperm donor mothers who had given up on men altogether and interviewed life-long bachelors, a-sexuals, married couples who live apart, psychologists and anthropologists.

 All in pursuit of the answer to whether happily-ever-after can ever work in a modern age of independence?